SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ *

-Using this approach to define a ``JoinedShape<T: Shape, U: Shape>`` structure that joins two shapes together vertically, leads to types like ``JoinedShape<FlippedShape<Triangle>, Triangle>`` from joining a flipped triangle with a triangle.
+Using this approach to define a ``JoinedShape<T: Shape, U: Shape>`` structure that joins two shapes together vertically like the code below shows, leads to types like ``JoinedShape<FlippedShape<Triangle>, Triangle>`` from joining a flipped triangle with another triangle.
-It's easy to image how this nested generic types can quickly become cumbersome to read and write.

 .. testcode:: opaque-result
     :compile: true